samiserbey/java_masterclass_course/src/udemy_course/section4/README.md

 - Whitespace between variables and operators.
 - Multiple whitespaces will get removed by the compiler.
 - Identation in IntelliJ: Code > Reformat code

+## Method overloading
+- `Method overloading` is a feature that allows us to have more than one method with the `same name`, so long as we use `different parameters`.
+- It improves code readability and re-usability.